 How can I get paid?

-Your stimulus payment could come in two different forms: a direct deposit to an account and routing number (like the one your Cash App provides) or a paper check.
+Your stimulus payment could come in two different forms: a direct deposit to a routing and account number (like the one your Cash App provides) or a paper check.

-To make things easier, and to discourage the use of paper checks, the IRS is creating several “web portals” where you can enter your Cash App account and routing numbers in order to receive a direct deposit.
-One web portal went live for non-tax-filers on April 10th.
-The non-tax-filer portal can be found here.
+To make things easier, and to discourage the use of paper checks, the IRS created several “web portals” in April where individuals could enter their Cash App Routing and Account numbers in order to receive a direct deposit.

 How can I track my payment?You can track your stimulus payment on the IRS “Get My Payment” portal.
-We post the funds as soon as we are notified by the IRS.
+We post the funds as soon as we are receive them from the IRS.

 How much will I receive?